 The Explosive Child also has very good, accessible advice for how to apply these methods to neurodivergent kids (ADHD, autism spectrum, anxiety, depression, bipolar disorder, etc.), and kids who are non-speaking.

 It generally assumes that all kids can contribute to identifying and solving their problems themselves, which I deeply appreciate.

 This is the OG book on collaborative parenting for kids with autism, ADHD, executive processing issues, or any kind of challenging behavior or condition.

 And, this book saved our lives.

 I am not over-exaggerating.
-Our family was in shambles due to the number and intensity of my kiddo's tantrums around 2 years-old.
+Our family was in shambles due to the number and intensity of my kiddo’s sensory overwhelms when she was around 2 years-old.
 I had tried so many other parenting plans with no success, and sometimes more worsening of symptoms.

 Then, I read this book.
-It empowered me to change how I was responding to the tantrums and other challenges.
-We saw huge progress in my kiddo's ability to talk through issues, and tell me what was making her anxious, instead of just immediately tantruming.
+It empowered me to change how I was responding to the meltdowns and other challenges.
+We saw huge progress in my kiddo’s ability to talk through issues,and tell me what was making her anxious, instead of immediately falling apart.